p1m-ortho/qs-global-ortho-search-queries/README.md

     `> So uncivilized.`

-    In this case, you’d find your editable records in the `posts` directory.
+    In this case, you’d find your published records in the `posts` directory.

 5. If unsuccessful, follow instructions by the script or feel free to contact me here on [GitHub](https://github.com/pussiatoday) or by [email](mailto:pavel@zheln.com).